Advanced Financial Estimator

 How to calculate CAGR in Excel?

-What are the CAGR limitations as a metric?
+What are the limitations of CAGR?